puma/puma/README.md

 $ puma -t 8:32
 ```

 Puma will automatically scale the number of threads, from the minimum until it caps out at the maximum, based on how much traffic is present.
-The current default is `0:16` and on MRI is `0:5`.
-Feel free to experiment, but be careful not to set the number of maximum threads to a large number, as you may exhaust resources on the system (or cause contention for the Global VM Lock, when using MRI).
+The current default is `0:16` and on CRuby is `0:5`.
+Feel free to experiment, but be careful not to set the number of maximum threads to a large number, as you may exhaust resources on the system (or cause contention for the Global VM Lock, when using CRuby).

 Be aware that additionally Puma creates threads on its own for internal purposes (e.g. handling slow clients).
 So, even if you specify -t 1:1, expect around 7 threads created in your application.